| |

 maintenance, appraisal and preservation of the records in question

-and give them to the national and multinational teams for contextualization.
+and delivered them to the national and multinational teams for contextualization.

 Outcomes